A great joy for many parents is seeing your child learning to walk for the first time.

-A very common question you may be thinking of is, "When will my baby start learning to walk?"
-The truth is, every child is different.
+A very common question you may want to know is, "When will my baby start walking?"

-Most babies start to walk between 9 and 18 months.
+On average, most babies start to walk between 9 and 18 months.
 Yes, that’s a wide range!
-And that’s perfectly okay.
 Some babies are early movers, while others take their time.

-Early Signs That Your Baby May Start Learning to Walk
+Early Signs That Your Baby May Start Walking

-Before your little one takes their first steps, there are some early signs that they are getting ready to start learning to walk.
+Before your little one takes their first steps, there are some early signs that they are getting ready to start to walking.
 These include:

 While your baby will naturally progress through the stages of learning to walk, there are ways you can support and encourage them.